 And ICP grew.
 Over the years Joh.
 Johannson, Franck and Delta Cafés joined ICP, making ICP a partnership spreading all over Europe.
 Trust and collaboration has.
 Travelling to the field and directly exchanging with the families is a part of this.
 Like 2007 in Uganda.
 “I remember that during a visit at a depot committee we experienced strong and direct exchange not only about coffee prices but also about the daily challenges for families in coffee production”, says Opitz.
 Such meetings with farming families and the personal and honest exchange with them raises trust and empathy among involved partners.
 Such key visits help not only to understand the situation of families, but also their potentials.

-ICP is not only about coffee sustainability
+ICP is not only about sustainable coffee production

 Today, ICP is not a coffee focused partnership.
 The producing families are the core of the work.
 “The families’ livelihood situation does not only consist of coffee.
 They need to feed their families and stabilize cash flows throughout the year, they need to address climate change, find ways how gender equality supports their family business and integrate the next generation”, elaborates Opitz.
 “Rural livelihoods consist of much more than just one produce.”

 What unifies ICP shareholders is the belief that sustainability in the coffee sector and for smallholder families can only be addressed together.
 And necessary for that has been to work pre-competitively without own supply chain interests towards a common goal.
 “Looking at the ongoing discussions how to address coffee sustainability, ICP really is a role model and being active for 20 years now, proofs that the coffee sector can work together on sustainability issues – if the will and commitment are there”, explains Opitz.